Relax by the river and canal

-Take a pleasant walk following the east or left bank of the beautiful River Ness upstream from the main road bridge nearest to the Tourist Office.
+Take a pleasant walk following the east or left bank of the beautiful River Ness upstream from the main road bridge nearest to the Tourist Information Office.
 Cross the river, after about ¼ mile, by the Infirmary footbridge – a small suspension bridge that bounces up and down alarmingly if you walk too fast!
-Further on is a group of islands in the river, which are all connected to each other and the banks by footbridges and are fun to explore.
+Be sure to visit the War Memorial at Cavell Gardens.
+Further downstream are the peaceful Ness Islands which sit in the river and are connected to each other by footbridges which are fun to explore.

 From the Islands, it is easy to walk to a variety of attractions including the crazy golf course (with ice cream kiosk), the skatepark, ice rink, Inverness Leisure (sports facilities and swimming pool), the Highlands Archive Centre, Whin Park (miniature railway, boating lake, children's play areas) and the Botanic Gardens (greenhouses, cactus house, outdoor gardens, cafe, plant sales).

 From the Ness Islands, return to the city along the riverside, passing Eden Court Theatre (bar & restaurant) and

 Inverness St Andrew’s Cathedral.
 The Gothic inspired cathedral

 finished in 1866 was originally intended to have spires but these were

 never added.
 At the top of the arched window on the river side is a

 carved horse, added to commemorate the horse which was used to operate

 the pulley raising stones to the top during building.
 Unfortunately